 The ideal candidate for TAR is someone with good bone quality, normal tendons and ligaments, reasonable alignment and normal neurologic function.

 If you have ankle arthritis, it’s best to proceed with conservative management first.
-If this fails and your quality of life is compromised, make an appointment with a foot and ankle specialist who performs both surgical procedures so you fully understand your options.
+If this fails and your quality of life is compromised, make an appointment with a foot and ankle specialist who also specializes in the aforementioned surgical procedures so you fully understand your options.